-• Slates (running together on the same platform of ideas, e.g., the same manifesto) are not allowed.

-- This means candidates are not allowed to pool their resources, appear in each other's publicity, have identical or almost identical publicity / manifesto content, or endorse other candidates. - Societies and Clubs cannot endorse candidates. - SU representatives, & Warwick SU staff cannot endorse candidates.
+- Slates (running together on the same platform of ideas, e.g., the same manifesto) are not allowed. - This means candidates are not allowed to pool their resources, appear in each other's publicity, have identical or almost identical publicity / manifesto content, or endorse other candidates. - Societies and Clubs cannot endorse candidates. - SU representatives, & Warwick SU staff cannot endorse candidates.
 This includes Faculty and Departmental Reps along with ay other Elected Leaders - Warwick staff cannot endorse candidates, it is reasonable to have "likes" on social media from people outside the SU (e.g - friends & family), but they can't be solicited. - If you are already a Union Officer, it is important that you do not use ANY facilities which your position gives you special access to for your campaign. - If you work for the Students' Union or University, it is important that you do not use your position(s) or any of the privileges your position(s) gives you for your campaign. - You will be responsible for the cost of cleaning or repair of any damage to Students' Union or University property caused because of your campaign. - All actions must abide by the Unions Equal Opportunities By-Law which can be found on the Democracy webpages.
-See link here - By-Law-11-Equality-and- Diversity.pdf (warwicksu.com) - You cannot campaign inside the library or any study space.
+See link here below on bylaws - You cannot campaign inside the library or any study space.
 This includes leaving any campaign materials in these spaces, e.g. leaflets, flyers etc. - External campaigners are not allowed on campus.
 Only SU members can form part of you campaign teams and campaign on your behalf.
-It is reasonable to have "likes" on social media from people outside the SU (e.g friends & family), but they cannot be solicited. - People can only stand for 1 position out of FTOs and PTOs - Hall Touring is when campaigners go out on campus accommodation and campaign to vote for the elections. - Leafleting and hall touring can be a way of campaigning in Spring elections, but do be aware of some students that may not want to interact too closely with other students and be mindful of that.
+It is reasonable to have "likes" on social media from people outside the SU (e.g friends & family), but they cannot be solicited. - People can only stand for 1 position out of FTOs and PTOs - You are unable to nominate as a joint ticket (more than one person per candidate) - Hall Touring is when campaigners go out on campus accommodation and campaign to vote for the elections. - Leafleting and hall touring can be a way of campaigning in Spring elections, but do be aware of some students that may not want to interact too closely with other students and be mindful of that. - Bylaws can be found here Bylaws-November-2022.pdf (warwicksu.com)